Ocean Art Photo Competition 2013

 - JPEG images only.

 - At least 2500 pixels on the widest side.
-Limit the file size to 6MB.
+72 dpi for smallest file size.

 - Winning images will be asked to provide the original RAW file or original camera file.

 The categories are loosely defined below.
 Judges will be instructed to use their common sense when choosing winners for a category.
 The first 7 categories are open to photos taken with any type of camera, dSLR or compact.
 Entries in the 3 compact camera categories must be taken with a point and shoot camera - see the rules for clarification.

 Wide-Angle - any photo that shows a wider angle of view than the human eye (35mm focal length), including over-under shots (half in the water, half out) and close-focus wide-angle photos.

 Macro - any photo that shows a smaller angle of view than the human eye (35mm focal length).
 As a guideline, macro subjects are generally 6 inches across or smaller.

 Marine Life Behavior - an underwater photograph showing behavior of marine life.

 Marine Life Portrait - a portrait shot of an animal underwater such as a fish, shark, sea lion, octopus, marine bird, etc. A portrait shot usually focuses on 1 subject.
 It could be a full body shot, or, for example, just focus on just the face/head.